lorin/cook-lectures-notes/transcripts/1-it-all-started-at-tmi-1979.md

 The example that Rasmussen gives is, you can have the same meter mean three different things.
 This can be a signal if what you are doing is trying to, for instance, use a control knob and turn to get the meter to read something in a short period of time.
 That's just a signal.
 The interaction is a motor thing between how you turn the knob and what the needle does.

 Another use would be as a sign, which is where this is actually measuring the pressure.
 And you understand that this is a representation of pressure, not a needle pointing in a particular direction.
 The only way you can know this is by some outside thing.
 There's nothing about the needle and its location that makes you understand that it's a pressure (gauge) .
 You need to understand that meter has that value.
 You turn it into a sign.
 It's the same physical device, but its meaning is different.

 And for these kinds of activities related to this, there can be a whole series of rules that lead to various kinds of activities that end up looking like motor stuff, turning knobs, controlling various things.

-The biggest mistake that Rasmussen ever made, perhaps the only one ,from my view, is that he called this "rules".
+The biggest mistake that Rasmussen ever made, perhaps the only one ,from my view, is that he called this &quot;rules&quot;.
 Because it encouraged people to imagine that the rules he's talking about are the rules we write down.
 That is, they think of this rules in this cognitive model as being rules, only turn on X when Y and Z are above... and so on, and so forth... a rule, a synthetic rule that we've made that we've written down, like a rule that you might read in an operating manual or a rule that you might read in, in a cookbook or something like that.
 He's not talking about rules, external to the people he's talking about rules that people have cognitively, that they can use as an immediate way to react to things.

 For example, in his example, he gives a place where you have a low and a high value of pressure.
 And the rule that you have is so long as the needle is between these two things, there's nothing wrong with that, and I don't need to do anything.
 But if it exceeds, if it goes past this on either side, then I must do something.
 And you can look at this and you might even make an adjustment to something without doing anything more than thinking about this needle and its location relative to the marks.

 You have to work at this a little bit, but if you want look at his example, you'll be able to see it.
 He draws this out a little bit more in the paper.
 And finally, there's the level of the symbols, which is where the same meter means something different, which now has to do with an understanding of how this represents something in a system.
 For example, the pressure in the pressurizer, as a measurement here.
 And that the issue here is that we're thinking about this as the pressure in this particular location.
 That is it's become for us no longer, just a symbol of a sign of something, but actually becomes a symbol which represents some conditions someplace else that's part of our larger mental model.

 And this then refers to different levels of activity.
 One is skill.
 The other is rules.
 And this third one is knowledge.
 And by knowledge processing, what Rasmussen means is symbolic processing using symbols and bringing them together to create some larger model.

 This (skill) is very fast and it can become very skilled.
 You can do this, you can learn how to do this, and it doesn't require much conscious effort.
 You can ride a bicycle and listen to the radio at the same time.

 This (rules) requires a little bit more effort, but you've automatically got the necessary sort of stuff.
 Again, it's not too effortful.

 But doing this kind of symbolic processing, (knowledge) this process of actually applying symbols and understanding what they mean is itself quite effortful.
 It takes lots of time.
 It requires consideration.
 And, indeed, it requires a whole collection of knowledge, not just about what the symbols mean, but of how they're related and a lot of information about the goals.
 That is the only way symbols make sense to you is if you are able to understand some of what Rasmussen admits is the teleology of the system.

 Teleology is a tough concept.
 It's a concept related to what matters and why.
 It's the why of what matters.
 Why does this matter?
 It matters because, and then you have to have some higher level goal there.
 And what Rasmussen argues is that human beings are in fact, teleologic systems.
 That to think about them as simply mechanical devices that respond in a reflex fashion misunderstands what they're doing because human beings are busy figuring out what is the right thing to do, and deciding on the basis of teleologic principles, rather than just simply following rules or applying a skill.

 The operators in the plant had lots of these things (skills) in lots of these things (rules) .
 But when they got involved in this knowledge, symbolic level, the data that they were working with could not be manipulated for them to understand and formulate a correct model of the plant.

 All the information that was flowing from the world was coming in as signals.
 But it didn't somehow get up into this knowledge world in the right sort of way.
 So the right symbols aren't being generated.
 And people are not therefore able to build a working mental model of what's happening in the plant.

 Rasmussen talks here about mental models.
 It's one of the first, early times that mental models are developed, although Rouse is one of the first people to do that in his work.
 And there's a real fascination around this time and for several years afterwards, with mental models, which means the models that we have in our head of some portion of the world and how it works.
 And there's a tremendous amount of exploration that flows from this that is related to trying to discover those models, understand where their flaws are, understand how people get them.
 Because it's clear that people have them and can even run the models as a kind of mental simulation that allows them to figure out what's going on.

 They also can do it in a kind of more mechanical way.
-They can say, if the pressure here is this and the temperature here is that, then this must be happening.
+They can say, _if_ the pressure here is _this_ and the temperature here is _that_, then _this_ must be happening.
 That kind of reasoning is symbolic reasoning.
 But again, it requires some sort of mental model in order for that to happen.
 And what Rasmussen is saying is what we really want to be able to do is to make sure that when people are processing all this stuff that we are supporting in them, the development of a mental model that corresponds with what's really going on in the world rather than something else.

 If your mental model is in fact incorrect, if you've got the wrong mental model, then the actions that you're going to take are not going to be effective to the extent that the model doesn't correspond with reality.